 The deadline for submissions is Friday, February 15.
 Submissions can be made here.

-The 23rd annual Women’s and Gender Studies Symposium will be from 9 a.m.-4:30 p.m.
+The 24th annual Women’s and Gender Studies Symposium will be from 9 a.m.-4:30 p.m.
 Friday, March 22.
-Keynote speaker Qwo-Li Driskill will give an address at 1:15 p.m. in the Prairie Room of the Bone Student Center.
+Keynote speaker Qwo-Li Driskill will give the address “Performing Revolution, Scholarship, and Decolonial Practice” at 1:15 p.m. in the Prairie Room of the Bone Student Center.

 Driskill is an associate professor in the School of Language, Culture, and Society: Women, Gender and Sexuality Studies at Oregon State University, where they are also the director of Graduate Studies and Queer Studies, and an affiliate faculty with Ethnic Studies, Public Policy and Social Justice.